A Symplectic Instanton Homology via Traceless Character Varieties: Lagrangians and Whitney -gons for Heegaard Splittings

 \section{Lagrangians and Whitney $n$-gons for Heegaard Splittings}

 The most commonly encountered type of handlebody decompositions of a $3$-manifold are Heegaard splittings.
-Since Heegaard splittings are easily visualized in terms of Heegaard diagrams and the definition of symplectic instanton homology greatly simplifies in this case, we will describe how the constructions of the previous section work out in the case that the Cerf decomposition is a Heegaard splitting.
+Since Heegaard splittings are easily visualized in terms of Heegaard diagrams and the definition of symplectic instanton homology greatly simplifies in this case, we make our initial definition of the symplectic instanton homology of a $3$-manifold $Y$ in terms of a Heegaard splitting $Y = H_0 \cup_{\Sigma_g} H_1$.
 We have included an exposition on the basic theory of Heegaard diagrams in Appendix \ref{sect:heegaard-diagrams} for the reader's convenience.

 In this section, we fix a genus $g$ pointed Heegaard diagram $(\Sigma_g, \bfalpha, \bfbeta, \bfx)$.
-Here, $\bfx$ is a {\bf thick basepoint}, which means that it actually represents a small disk neighborhood with \emph{three} punctures in it.
-Hence, associated to $(\Sigma_g, \bfx)$ is the traceless character variety $\M_{g,3}$.
+Here, $\bfx$ is a {\bf thick basepoint}, which means that it actually represents a small disk neighborhood with \emph{three} punctures in it (see Figure \ref{fig:3p-disk}).
+Hence, associated to $(\Sigma_g, \bfx)$ is the traceless character variety $\scrR_{g,3}$.